 “Ahhh, you’re going to do nursing,” I said.

 He could sense I was impressed.
 His smile widened, his chest puffed ever so slightly, pride spread across his whole body.
 I felt proud of him too, but also ashamed of my own apathy.
 Next to this man, it was obvious I had failed to capitalise on the many privileges I’ve been afforded in life.
-I wasn’t a nurse or a teacher or a lawyer.
-Suddenly, I felt intimidated by his enthusiasm.

 We shook hands and I wished him luck, although I felt sure he’d make an excellent nurse.
 As he strode away, brown leather satchel bouncing against his waist, I realised he hadn’t told me his name.